 It was almost as if spring only lasted as long as it takes to flip a switch.
-From there, it was “all ahead full” with the heat.
+From there it was “full speed ahead” with the heat.

 The summer is a good time to provide a few tips on how to recognize, and what to do, when heat conditions start to affect our performance on the tennis courts.
-This also applies to any outdoor activity in which you might take part when it’s hot outside.
+This also applies to any outdoor activity you might take part in when it is hot outside.

 The more active you are, the more you need to take in to balance the loss.

-Check with you doctor regarding any medications you might be taking and how they might affect sweat loss under heat stress, and consider modifying them if he or she advises it.
+Check with your doctor regarding any medications you might be taking and how they might affect sweat loss under heat stress, and consider modifying them if he or she advises it.

 Get plenty of sleep, because lack of sleep can increase susceptibility to heat illness.

 Use sunscreen, at least SPF-30, on all exposed skin, wear a hat that covers the ears and back of the neck, and wear UV-rated sunglasses.

 Finally, know the signs that might suggest heat illness to help you stay safe: headache, weakness, dizziness, irritability, apathy, nausea, confusion, muscle twinges or cramps.
 If you experience any of these while being active in the heat, stop the activity and seek immediate help.

 Here’s hoping you beat the heat safely this summer.